Wagah (film): Critical reception

-Indiaglitz gave it a 2.5/5 saying that it "impresses as a cross-border conflict flick with more emphasis on human emotions and humanitarian values".
 Rediff.com gave it a 2/5 and described it as "flippant and insensitive".
-Behindwoods gave it a 1.75/5 and called it "an outdated cross border romance".
 The Times of India gave it a 1.5/5 saying that "it's a badly written, clumsily directed cross-border romance whose approach towards matters of the heart is as naive and laughable as its understanding of international politics, border security and patriotism."
 Hindustan Times gave it a 1/5 claiming that it had "a tottering script blanketed in hyperbole".
 The Hindu called it "A misfire on many levels".